-It's origins can be traced back to clubs in the UK gay scene such as Trade.
-The style started to spread across to the straight scene from the early 2000s with club nights such as Tidy, Sundissential and Storm.
-DJ's/Producers such as former Trade resident Tony De Vit & Ian M, BK, Andy Farley, Andy Pickles & Amadeus Mozart (Tidy Boys), Lisa lashes, Rachel Auburn and Lisa Pin-Up.
-Subsequentially Hard House record labels were formed such as Tidy Trax, Nukleuz, Jump Wax Records, and Tripoli Trax.
+Its origins can be traced back to clubs on the UK gay scene such as Trade, emerging from the 'Hard Bag' style often championed by the late Tony De Vit.
+The style started to spread across to the straight scene from the very late 1990s, with club nights such as Tidy, Sundissential and Storm promoting the style.
+Hard house DJ's/producers included Tony De Vit & Ian M, BK, Andy Farley, Andy Pickles & Amadeus Mozart (Tidy Boys), Lisa Lashes, Rachel Auburn and Lisa Pin-Up, to name but a few.
+Hard house record labels include Tidy Trax, Nukleuz, Jump Wax Records, and Tripoli Trax.

-*Confusingly the term Hard House is sometimes used in reference to the House tracks that were being released in the US prior to the term being adopted in the UK.
-Typically a 'harder' sounding House style coming out of New York city.
+Confusingly, the term Hard House is sometimes used in reference to the house tracks that were being released in the US prior to the term being adopted in the UK: typically a 'harder'-sounding house style coming out of New York City.

 The northern British hard house variant bounce now has its own Discogs tag, 'Donk' (referring to the bassline sound regularly used on these records).
 'Bounce' on Discogs refers to a specific hip hop style.